forestmod/OptimalLandUseAllocation/doc/model_description.md

 ### Costs and benefits coefficients

-The following table provides the values of all the coefficients appearing in the benefit and cost functions.
-While power coefficients (influencing the degree of curvature of the functions) are simply assumed, the multipliers are calibrated in such a way that the initial values of the relevant costs or benefits assume realistic values.
+The following table gives the values of all the coefficients that appear in the benefit and cost functions.
+While the power coefficients (which influence the degree of curvature of the functions) are simply assumed, the multipliers are calibrated so that the initial values of the relevant costs or benefits assume realistic values.

 | Coef | Interpretation | Value | Origin |
 | ---- | -------------- | ----- | ------ |